mgrojo/ada-mode/readme.txt

 OpenToken Package Readme

-See Docs/opentoken.html for more info
+See Docs/opentoken.html for more info, including installation instructions.

-There is a Debian package for opentoken, with pre-compiled libraries.

 OpenToken is useable in pure source form.
 There is a GNAT project file in Build/windows_release/opentoken.gpr.